grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_redis_peer_name

-The name of the cluster peer that will be used as identifier.
+The name of the cluster peer that will be used as an identifier.
 If none is provided, a random one will be generated.

 ### ha_redis_max_conns